missjody/loan_calculator/README.md

 notes:

 * we want to use `getServerSideProps` so that we are rendering server side each time a new request goes through.
-* fetch for external apis, internal uses async
-* this request will be on the page itself

 ## Version 4